Why you may not need an Angel Investor for Business Capital Funding

-Frankly speaking, this is not really a viable option for a real entrepreneur to even consider earning the money, paying the tax on it, saving it, to then later invest it into a start-up.
-The numbers just do not work.
+This is not really a viable option for a real entrepreneur to even consider earning money.
+Paying tax, saving and later investing it into a start-up, is not feasible.

 From a salaried position, being in a position to invest £50k – £100K into your own start-up business may take up 10 – 15 years of your life (depending on how old you are and what your experience level is now).

-Even if you are ‘income statement affluent’, i.e. a high earner, it will still take many years to accumulate enough capital to invest in your business – as firstly taxes will be higher (now upto 50% of your gross income) in combination with your living expenses.
+Even if you are ‘income statement affluent’, i.e. a high earner, it will still take many years to accumulate enough capital to invest in your business – firstly taxes will be higher (now up to 50% of your gross income) in combination with your living expenses.

-The reason behind why I estimate it would take 10 – 15 years to accumulate this amount of money is because all of us are not that great with the ability to delay gratification, and leading economists have stated that the number one root cause of failure in the western world is the inability to delay gratification.
-We see it all over right now - A 50% increase in salary inevitably leads to the execution of a break clause in the tenancy agreement moving up from a £400 per week flat to a £750 apartment.
-Oyster cards are quickly replaced with Porsche boxsters etc which eats away at any real possibility of saving the funds to later invest into your own business.
+The reason behind why I estimate it would take 10 – 15 years to accumulate this amount of money is because all of us are not that great with the ability to resist instant gratification.
+Leading economists have stated that the number one cause of failure in the western world is the inability to seek delayed gratification.
+For example, a 50% increase in salary inevitably leads to the execution of a break clause in the tenancy agreement moving up from a £400 per week flat to a £750 apartment.
+Oyster cards are quickly replaced with a Porsche Boxster, which eats away at any real possibility of saving funds to later invest into your own business.